 But what happened instead was that in February of 2003, he was snatched off the streets and taken in a series of executive jets via Germany to a jail cell in Cairo, where he says he was severely tortured.
-He was released briefly, and he made a phone call back home to his family in Milan and explained what had happened and how he had been kidnapped.
+He was released briefly, and he made a phone call back home to his family in Milan and explained what had happened to him, how he had been kidnapped.
 And because Italian police were listening to that phone call, the story was revealed.

 AMY GOODMAN: What about Khalid El-Masri and the German investigation that’s going on into that?